dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 </p>

 - **<u>jasmine-core</u>**:
-  - Jasmine is the framework we are going to use to create our tests (`.spec` files consists of jasmine logic)
+  - **`Jasmine is the framework we are going to use to create our tests (.spec files consists of Jasmine logic)`**
   - It has a bunch of functionalities to allow us the write different kinds of tests
 - **<u>karma</u>**:
-  - Karma is a task runner tool for our tests
+  - **`Karma is a task runner tool for our tests`**
   - It uses a configuration file to set the startup file, the reporters, the testing framework, the test output browser
 - **<u>protractor</u>**:
-  - End to End test writer framework
+  - **`End to End test writing framework`**
-  - The rest of the dependencies are mainly reporters for our tests, different tools to use karma and jasmine and browser launchers
+  - The rest of the dependencies are mainly reporters for our tests, different tools to use karma and Jasmine and browser launchers

 4.3.
 Core test setting-configuration files
 ---------------------